minqiaowang/oracle-sharded-database/migrate-to-sdb/migrate-to-sdb.md

 2. Create a data pump directory.
+When shard ddl enabled, it will be created in catalog db and each of the sharded db.
 Exit the SQLPLUS.

    ```
    SQL> alter session enable shard ddl;